github/docs/content/github/searching-for-information-on-github/searching-issues-and-pull-requests.md

 ### Search only issues or pull requests

 By default, {% data variables.product.product_name %} search will return both issues and pull requests.
-However, you can restrict search results to just issues or pull requests using the `type` or `is` qualifier.
+Howekver, you can restrict search results to just issues or pull requests using the `type` or `is` qualifier.

 | Qualifier  | Example
 | ------------- | -------------